It is a synthetic antibiotic widely used against gram-positive and anaerobic organisms.

-Nombres de marca: Cleocin HCl, Cleocin Pediatrico, Cleocin Phosphate, Cleocin Phosphate ADD-Vantage.
+Nombres de Marca: Cleocin HCl, Cleocin Pediatric, Cleocin Phosphate, Cleocin Phosphate ADD-Vantage.

 It reduces the growth of bacteria by interfering with their ability to produce proteins.

-It is most often used to treat patients with penicillin allergy or in other situations where penicillin or other alternative antibiotics can not be used.
+It is most often used to treat patients with a penicillin allergy or in situations where penicillin or other alternative antibiotics can not be used.